Invincible (comics): Plot

-Thragg attacks Nolan and reveals to him about his heritage.
-Before he can kill Nolan, Kregg, Anissa, Lucan, and the Viltrumite Thula intervene, declaring their loyalty to the rightful heir of Vilrum.
+Thragg attacks Nolan and reveals to him his heritage.
+Before he can kill Nolan, Kregg, Anissa, Lucan, and the Viltrumite Thula intervene, declaring their loyalty to the rightful heir of Viltrum.
 The four nearly kill Thragg, but Nolan orders them to spare him.
 Nolan is declared the Emperor of the Viltrumites and exiles Thragg, believing that to be a more fitting punishment for him.
-Angstrom returns and attacks Eve and sends Mark to the wasteland universe.
+Angstrom returns, attacks Eve, and sends Mark to the wasteland universe.
 There, he discovers that the alternate Marks resorted to cannibalism to survive.
 Mark and his mohawk-wearing counterpart, "Mohawk Mark," team up to survive the insane "Sinister Mark."
-Meanwhile, Eve talks to Angstrom and convinces him to stop his war on Mark, telling him that he could have done good with his life if he didn't focus on trying to kill Mark.
-Mohawk Mark kills Sinister Mark in the fight and him and main Mark go back to the main universe.
-Angstrom surrenders but Mohawk kidnaps him and brings him back to his universe to expand his empire.
-Mark asks Robot to track him down as he believes that Angstrom is still too dangerous to live.
-Nolan tells Allen about Thragg's exile and Allen tasks Battle Beast with tracking him down and killing him.
-Robot creates a device to track down Angstrom and him and Mark go to Mohawk Mark's universe to kill him against Eve's wishes.
-Mohawk Mark shows the duo the captured Angstrom.
-Robot double-crosses Mark and decapitates Angstrom and liquifies Mohawk Mark's insides and leaves main Mark stranded in Mohawk Mark's universe.
+Meanwhile, Eve talks to Angstrom and convinces him to stop his war on Mark, telling him that he could have done good if he hadn't focused on trying to kill Mark.
+Mark and Mohawk return, and Mohawk drags Angstrom back to his dimension.
+Mark and Robot eventually follow them.
+Robot double-crosses Mark, then kills Angstrom and Mohawk Mark, leaving the main Mark stranded in Mohawk Mark's universe.